Inside the 294 Files

 How This Analysis Was Produced

-Every data point, quote, speed value, shape description, sensor reference, and geographic location on this page was extracted directly from the 78 document records in PURSUE Release 01 as published at war.gov/ufo on May 8, 2026.
+Every data point, quote, speed value, shape description, sensor reference, and geographic location on this page was extracted directly from the document records across PURSUE Releases 01, 02 & 03 (294 files) as published at war.gov/ufo.
+Original analysis May 8, 2026; updated May 22, 2026 with Release 02 (64 new files) and June 12, 2026 with Release 03 (72 new files).

 What we did:

-- Parsed the complete PURSUE Release 01 manifest (78 records) including all document descriptions, metadata, and associated media pairings
+- Parsed the complete PURSUE manifest (294 records across three releases) including all document descriptions, metadata, and associated media pairings

 - Extracted explicit data points: speeds, altitudes, shapes, sensor types, durations, locations, and behavioral descriptions